The 2 Native Wild Cats in Ohio

 To visualize what a mountain lion looks like, picture a giant house cat with short, light brown fur.
 Mountain lions are much larger than domestic cats, though.
 Average house cats weigh in at around 10 pounds, while male mountain lions can weigh over 200 pounds.

-These large cats have muscular slender bodies, rounded small heads, and upright ears that are oval at the tip.
+These large cats have muscular, slender bodies, rounded small heads, and upright ears that are oval at the tip.
 Another characteristic that mountain lions have is their muscular long tails, which account for almost one-third of the entire length of the animal.
 They use their long tail for a counterbalance, moving it from side to side as they navigate through uneven terrain.

 Mountain lions have a tan coat of short, coarse hair over most of their body.
 The area around their nose, the tip of their tail, and the tips of their ears are black.
 Their belly, the area above their upper lip, below their lower lip, and their chin are all white.
 They also have a sprinkling of dark hair on their backs.
 There are some coat color variances between different geographic locations.

 Mountain lions are the second largest cats in the western hemisphere, smaller only than the Jaguar (Panthera onca).
-However, worldwide, the African Lion, (Panthera leo) and the Tiger (Panthera tigris) are also larger.
+However, worldwide, the African Lion (Panthera leo) and the Tiger (Panthera tigris) are also larger.

 Male and female mountain lions are phenotypically identical in every respect except for size.
 Males are 30 to 40% bigger than females.
 Though sizes vary considerably throughout the cat’s geographic range, an adult male typically weighs between 110 and 180 pounds, 50 to (82 kgs).
 A rare few of them grow bigger than 200 pounds (91kgs).
 Female mountain lions or queens average between 80 and 130 pounds (36 to 59 kgs).
 Adult males or toms will reach a length of 6 to 8 feet (1.8 to 2.4 M) from their snout to the tip of their tail.
 On the other hand, adult females are 5 to 7 feet long (1.5 to 2.1 M).

-Large cats but not big cats
+Large cats, but not big cats

 An interesting fact is that while an adult mountain lion might be a large cat or maybe even a big cat, they are not taxonomically classified as big cats because they cannot roar.
 Snow leopards, for example, are smaller than mountain lions, but since they can roar and cannot purr, they are classified as big cats, while mountain lions are not.
 Another interesting thing that I can mention here is that mountain lions purr.

-Biologists taxonomically divided mountain lions into 2 sub-species in 2017.
+Biologists taxonomically divided mountain lions into two sub-species in 2017.
 The first is (Puma concolor couguar) or northern cougar.
 Northern cougars range through North America, Central America, and possibly northwestern South America.
 The second sub-species is (Puma concolor concolor) or southern cougar.
 These cats range only in South America.

 Mountain Lion eating